Checklist for Heavy Equipment Maintenance

 Since all the machinery is checked regularly, there is less chance of anything going wrong or any accidents occurring in the workplace.

-4. Less unexpected issues:
+4. Less Unexpected Issues

 Your checklist is planned to account for all unexpected issues.
 If any issue occurs unexpectedly, you have the tools to work on it and ensure that it is taken care of promptly.
+You will find that having a properly created checklist helps you troubleshoot issues beforehand.
+A checklist also ensures that all the processes are being followed correctly.

 Now that you have gone through the article, here are a few takeaways you should remember when creating your checklist.